jwashin/jsonrpc2-dart/README.md

 Tests
 ---------

 Tests are in the "test" folder.
 Particularly, the client and server tests provide usage examples.
+They are standard test.dart tests.
+The client tests need a server, so one is provided.
+To run all the tests,

+        $ dart servers_for_testing/server2_for_client_test.dart &
+        $ pub run test
+        00:01 +15: All tests passed!

 **test_dispatcher.dart**